 - When the connection is established, all you have to do is select the tables that will be imported into the WINDEV or WEBDEV analysis.
 These tables can be handled by programming with the HFSQL functions of WLanguage.
 These tables will be displayed in blue in the data model editor.

-Taking into account the evolution of the DB2 database
+Taking into account the evolution of PostgreSQL database

-To take into account the evolutions of the tables imported in the analysis editor, under the "Analysis" pane, in the "Analysis" group, scroll down "Synchronization" and select "Update analysis from external databases".
+To take into account the evolutions of the tables imported into the data model editor, on the "Analysis" pane, in the "Analysis" group, expand "Synchronization" and select "Update the analysis from the external databases".